cocoisland/beautiful-jekyll/_posts/2018-12-13-Avoid-Bad-Airlines.md

 * Standardize the score in each category to calculate how many standard deviations an airline is above or below the mean.
 Then average the scores from the three categories together.
 * This is the safety score.

+### Strategy 3: Normalized accidents by airline traffic into Safety Index and compare.

 ![Negative Safety Index](https://cocoisland.github.io/img/negative_safety_index.png)

 The above Safety Index chart showed airlines with most negative score measured over 30 years from 1998 - 2014.